 When referrals are received from a patient, their carer or relative, contact will always be made (with the patient's consent) with the patient's General Practitioner and any other relevant health care professional to obtain clinical information.

-You may complete the referral form above and post or fax to the address/number shown at the top of the form.
-Alternatively, you can Email the completed form to: email@example.com
+You may complete the referral form above and post to the address shown at the top of the form.
+Alternatively, you can Email the completed form to: [email protected]

 Where will the therapy take place?